Working with files on Cloud

 The content section contains three areas:

-- Helper area where you can create a new folder, change the view or list your files into a specific order
+- Helper area where you can create a new folder, search for files or folders, change the view or list your files into a specific order

 - Folder area to select the folder

 - File area with the Recent Files session plus all of the files you store on the cloud or in the selected folder